aquaris-dev/aquaris-dev.github.io/_posts/2017-01-21-device-status.md

 * This device will soon get official releases by LineageOS.
 * Currently, the device will still get cm-13.0 instead of cm-14.1.
 * We are soon going to use the same repositories for kernel and common modifications like the Aquaris M5 and the E5 LTE.
-From then on, the device will work just as good as piccolo and vegetalte do (applies to both releases, cm-13.0 and cm-14.1).
+From then on, the device will work just as good as piccolo and vegetalte do.
+* Although the CyanogenOS edition for the X5 is officially discontinued, we will continue to support this device with LineageOS.
+The device name in LineageOS will be "paella" for both editions of the Aquaris X5.
+Most likely, a wipe will be necessary before this device can be used again with LineageOS…
 * (Background notice: There used to be two projects for this device in the past.
 One was developed with the device codename "paella" which was based on the X5 CyanogenOS edition.
 Paella was officially supported also for CyanogenMod and is the codename which was better known for this device.
 However, work on this tree has stopped.
 Meanwhile another project used the codename "picmt".
 It was based on the stock ROM that is released by BQ and was not officially supported by the CyanogenMod project.)
-* Although the CyanogenOS edition for the X5 is officially discontinued, we will continue to support this device with LineageOS.
-The device name in LineageOS will be "paella" for both editions of the Aquaris X5.
-Most likely, a wipe will be necessary before this device can be used again with LineageOS…

 ### BQ Aquaris X5 Plus (gohan)

-* This device will soon get official releases by LineageOS
+* This device will soon get official releases by LineageOS.
 * So far, the cm-13.0 branch builds fine.
 Many things work, the speaker (and probably more things) is currently broken with cm-13.0.
 * The project can be built from sources and will boot.
 Right now, many things work, but there are still lots of issues.
 At the moment, cm-13.0 still works better than cm-14.1, however new updates are only made for cm-14.1 right now.
 * We currently do not recommend that you use this version for daily use.